 In March 2018, our little family of four set off on an adventure of a lifetime around sub-Saharan Africa in a Land Rover Defender.
 Our boys were just 2 and 4 years old at the time and we had no 4×4 experience whatsoever.
-In this post I answer all your questions about overlanding Africa with kids.
+If you’re looking for a driving through Africa blog and ultimate travel Africa tips, you’ve come to the right place.
+In this post I answer all your questions and more about how to self drive Africa overland with kids.

 Did you have problems with police and border guards?